mrocklin/blog/_posts/work/2016-04-19-dask-distributed-part-5.md

 array([1, 1, 1, ..., 1, 1, 1])
 ```

-And so when we mode these four predictions together we see that the majority
+And so when we average these four prediction arrays together we see that the
-opinion of one passenger dominates for all of the six rides visible here.
+majority opinion of one passenger dominates for all of the six rides visible
+here.

 Tree Reduction
 --------------

-Hypothetically we could call our `mymode` function on all of our predictions.
+We could call our `mymode` function on all of our predictions like this:
-Unfortunately this would move all of our results to a single machine to compute
-the mode there.
-This might swamp that single machine:

 ```python
 >>> mode_prediction = e.submit(mymode, *predictions)  # this doesn't scale well
 ```

+Unfortunately this would move all of our results to a single machine to compute
+the mode there.
+This might swamp that single machine.

-Instead we batch our predictions into groups of size 10, mode each group,
+Instead we batch our predictions into groups of size 10, average each group,
 and then repeat the process with the smaller set of predictions until we have
 only one left.
-This sort o multi-step reduction is called a tree reduction.
+This sort of multi-step reduction is called a tree reduction.
-We can write it up with a couple of loops and `executor.submit`.
+We can write it up with a couple nested loops and `executor.submit`.
 This is
-only an approximation of the mode, but it's much more scalable to compute.
+only an approximation of the mode, but it's a much more scalable computation.
 This finishes in about 1.5 seconds.

 ```python